 2. Guidance Feedback

 Guidance feedback allows leaders the opportunity to not only praise their team members but to offer advice.
 When combined with appreciation feedback, this type can provide gentle correction without feeling forceful or rude.
 Guidance feedback can happen in the form of suggestions for improvement.
 That doesn’t mean it’s an indirect approach because it gives the receiver a chance to ask questions for clarification.
 Making guidance a regular part of feedback helps condition workers to always seek out new ways to get better.
 When done well, many people may actively look for guidance, leading to self-motivation.
 Leaders utilizing this type of feedback truly embody the role of a leader, steering people in the right direction without demanding they fall in line.
+In this way, they exemplify the difference between a leader vs. boss.

 3. Encouragement Feedback